thirdpin/Zephyr-CMake-Helpers/README.md

 there `app` is your application root directory relative to the root of the project.

-Or trigger build by CMake-supported IDE.
+Or trigger the build by CMake-supported IDE.

+You can use `west` to build and configure you application too if it's needed.

 ## Zephyr location